 Take advantage of downtime

-If fancier restaurants and sightseeing are on your holiday itinerary, time excursions for 2 PM, or whenever your baby typically take his afternoon nap.
+If fancier restaurants and sightseeing are on your travel itinerary, time excursions for 2 PM, or whenever your baby typically take his afternoon nap.
 Fingers crossed that he’ll sleep in his car seat right through it.
 On-the-go naps aren’t as restorative as regular naps but they’re better than no nap.
 Otherwise, eat out early.
 Prime time for eating out with infants, toddlers and preschoolers is Sunday through Wednesday before the typical lunch or dinner times (11:30 A.M or 5:30 PM).
 That’s when restaurants are less crowded and you’ll get faster service so you can get in and out.
-Stick to family-friendly restaurants and bring your own bag of tricks (pacifiers, toys, iPad, paper and markers) just in case.
+Stick to family-friendly restaurants and bring your own bag of tricks (pacifiers, toys, electronic device, paper and markers) just in case.

 Or, thrift tip: Book a hotel room with a kitchen and eat most of your meals in.
 Even if you’ve still got to do all the cooking, hanging out at your home away from home with a baby is just easier than trying to go out in the evening.

+Traveling overnight?
 Bring a travel crib

 For real naps and nighttime sleep in your hotel or at Grandma’s, a travel crib, such as the Baby Bjorn Travel Crib light can help babies and toddlers get in a real nap.
 It’s only 11 pounds and opens like an umbrella.
 It’s much easier to set up/dissemble than a traditional Pack ‘n Play.
 Before your trip, have your baby sleep in it at home to get used to it.
 If you’d rather not lug even a travel crib, call the hotel ahead to reserve your baby gear.
 At Hyatt Place and Hyatt House, for example, guests can request baby essentials for their room, such as a Pack ‘N Play, crib, Diaper Genie, bottle warmer, and bath amenities.

 Baby gear rental agents can even meet you at the airport or setup your gear where you’ll be staying before you get there.
 You can rent most any baby item, including a car seat, crib, baby bath tub, Pack ‘N Play, stroller and jogging stroller.
 Thrift tip: Renting is an expense, but you’ll save on checked baby gear fees at the airport.
 Call ahead to reserve your gear and make your travel plans early.
-Thanksgiving through New Year’s is the busiest family travel time of year—even more than summer.
-Been there, done that?
-What’s your number one baby travel trip tip?
-Sponsored post